Video Script Templates Make Your Life Easier

 [00:08:05] Jen McFarland: Was I a wiggly kid?
 I probably was.
 Well, but I was also a nerd.
 So there was that.
 I wanted to pay attention.
 Okay.

 But I would say that we also as busy business owners who have a lot on our plates, the structure helps keep us in line.
 And then the other thing that the structure helps with is it helps listeners and viewers know kind of what to expect.
 So we usually start with a chat.
 I am to just tell everybody where I'm at.
 I'm a little rummy today.
 I have been teaching.
 I think I've taught for nine hours of digital marketing over the last week.
 And when I said yes to everything, I didn't realize that it was two days in a row and then another day.
-And so as somebody who's just coming back from vacation, it's thrown all of my scheduling in a shambles where in the throws of figuring out exactly what kind of setup we want to have for Epiphany Courses.
+And so as somebody who's just coming back from vacation, it's thrown all of my scheduling in a shambles where in the throws of figuring out exactly what kind of setup we want to have for the Strategic Marketing Membership.
 So that's all being reworked.
 There's just a time right now where I feel tired and like I have a lot of balls in the air.
 It's great and I feel a little bit like I have my hair on fire because I have a lot to do.

 And having the structure is very helpful for me today because I kinda knew that this show was I asked Shelley to make a landing page and make a template for everybody.
 So everybody who's watching and listening has an opportunity to download a video script template and to start this process on their own.